TooFuW/ShortMoji/README.md

 *Your antivirus might flag the program as a virus on the first run but it's a false positive (you can check the code, everything is in main.py) don't worry !* 😅

+## How to use it
+Type a shortcut from the list [HERE](https://github.com/TooFuW/ShortMoji?tab=readme-ov-file#keyboard-shortcuts), press `space` and it will automatically be replaced by the corresponding emoji, it's that simple ! 🥳

+*The program may not always work in system applications (e.g. Task Manager) because Windows blocks keyboard access at that time*

+If you want to close the program, just press your `escape` key twice !

 ## Usage and Features
 Launch ShortMoji and start typing your shortcuts to see your emojis appear automatically ! ✨